AdriaVieira/pixel-art-maker/README.md

 ## Instructions

-To get started, open `designs.js` and start building out the app's functionality.
+To get started, open `index.html`.

-For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).
+Choose the `Height` and `Width` and submit to create the grid.

+Choose the `color` and start painting.

 ## Contributing

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.
+A lot of research on Google Chrome.